KeithQuille-TUDublin/HCAIM_Ethicon_2023/README.md

 <img src=https://github.com/KeithQuille-TUDublin/HCAIM_Ethicon_2023/blob/22f1c2c5a620eb8d53f5167a26d5f39c5bbfb029/components/logoWall2.jpg width=400>

-We will be using the same dataset as Vanintiilo, full details and the download can be found at: https://github.com/aicip/UTKFace
+We will be using the same dataset as Vanintiilo (<b>note: we used the Aligned&Cropped Faces version</b>), full details on this dataset, its file nameing scheme and the download zip file can be found at: https://github.com/aicip/UTKFace

 It can also be downloaded via:  https://1drv.ms/f/s!An-taX4pRW2np7QrH7VlnvqvTd_Iuw?e=Qxnc6M